Who Is Affected by PTSD?

 What the enemy wants to do when a traumatic event occurs is to cement that trauma into a long-term pathway in order to create the maximum possible bondage for a person.
 He will intercept the processing of that event in that person’s mind immediately causing a memory distortion.
 This will create an excessively fearful association with that memory.

-Then he will bring in recall and replay and cause that person to rehash that distorted memory over and over and over again.
+Then he will use recall and replay and cause that person to rehash that distorted memory over and over and over again.
 However, no matter how many times they try to process and reprocess this event, because fear is present, it will not let them come to a healthy conclusion about it.
 It will cause that person to develop a phobic connection to that event and anything thereafter that might trigger the memory of that event.
 Fear has just created a permanent, long-term memory pathway in that person’s life and produced the symptoms of PTSD.

 The physiology of PTSD